idlechain/idlechain-cryptonote/docs/ANONYMITY_NETWORKS.md

 ### Outbound Connections

-Connecting to an anonymous address requires the command line option `--tx-proxy` which tells `mangonoted` the ip/port of a socks proxy provided by a separate process.
+Connecting to an anonymous address requires the command line option `--tx-proxy` which tells `idlechaind` the ip/port of a socks proxy provided by a separate process.
 On most systems the configuration will look like:

 ```